 GOI allocation to promote Startups and Make In India

 Government has abolished duties on 36 goods in order to promote the Make in India initiative.

 Expected fair allocation to Ayushman Bharat, MUDRA, Startup India, Digital India and Skill India for MSME growth.

 The government has allocated funds to promote growth in different startup sectors: health tech startups, agritech startups, defence startups and more.

 But elections being in vicinity, the budget 2019 came out to be more of a populist budget revolving around the electoral ambitions of the current ruling party – rural India, middle class and digital India being the focus.
-To sum it up, Budget 2019 was a mixed bag for the small businesses with too many existing pain points.
+To sum it up, I, Atul Garg, would say that Budget 2019 was a mixed bag for the small businesses with too many existing pain points.